 On most sites, people only end up here as a last resort.
 But with The Iconic, there’s quite a lot of helpful links going on here.

-Firstly, you can see that they use this to promote their affiliate, partnership and influencer programs.
+First, you can see they use this to promote their affiliate, partnership and influencer programs.

 This is about customers and partners selling products on their behalf in return for a commission.

 This is a clever digital media approach.
 These affiliates, partners and influencers highlight the site and the products at no cost to The Iconic.
 The only cost comes when there’s a sale.